adobe/da-admin/integration-tests.md

 ### Test Users Setup

-The integration tests use dedicated service accounts defined in the [Adobe Stage Developer Console](https://developer-stage.adobe.com/) under the `Document Authoring Stage` organization.
+The integration tests use dedicated service accounts defined in the [Adobe Stage Developer Console](https://developer-stage.adobe.com/) (VPN required) under the `Document Authoring Stage` organization.
 Two distinct projects were created to simulate different user roles:

 -   **Authenticated User Project**:
     -   **Purpose**: Simulates a user who is logged in but may not have specific permissions (used for negative testing or basic access).